 - Parents are informed that no evidence has been found proving the efficacy of play therapy, family therapy or art therapy to treat PTSD.

-The National Institute for Health and Clinical Excellence (NICE) have developed a set of guidelines which they hope will help to promote the proper care and treatment of those suffering from PTSD.
+The National Institute for Health and Care Excellence (NICE) have developed a set of guidelines which they hope will help to promote the proper care and treatment of those suffering from PTSD.

 The clinical guidelines include the following:

 - The standard of care a sufferer should expect from both their GP and other healthcare professionals.

 - The level of information a sufferer should expect to receive about their condition and treatment options.

 - Information about the services that are available to help them recover from their condition, such as specialist mental health services.

 - Guidance and information about recommended treatments and medications.